We Compare SCHD vs VIG:

 Investing in an ETF with more holdings, you are helping diversify your portfolio and minimize risk.

 Differences between VIG and SCHD:

 - Different Number Of Holdings (267 vs 103)

 - Level Of Diversification

 - Tracking Index

 - Brokerage (VIG is Vanguard, SCHD is Schwab)

 The Schwab U.S. Dividend Equity ETF (SCHD) was launched in October 2011 as a fund that seeks to track the total return of the Dow Jones U.S. This means that the fund tracks the performance of the Dow Jones U.S. Dividend 100 Index to replicate its total returns.

-It has amassed assets over $34 billion which makes it one of the largest ETFs attempting to match the Large Cap Value portion of the US equity market.
+It has amassed over $34 billion in assets, making it one of the largest ETFs attempting to match the Large Cap Value portion of the U.S. equity market.